code-style

 SKILL.md

-When writing new code in an existing codebase, follow these principles:
+When writing new code in an existing codebase, work through these in order.
+When two pull in different directions, the earlier one wins.

-5. Logical ordering: Place new methods, switch cases, and fields in the order that mirrors the existing grouping or business lifecycle, not just appended at the end.
+6. Logical ordering: Place new methods, switch cases, and fields in the order that mirrors the existing grouping or business lifecycle, rather than appending at the end.

 Installs